 - TEAMS: At the end of the rally, the six players of each team go to their respective end line.
-At the first referee's signal they change courts without delay, going straight to the playing court. - REFEREES: The second referee checks that the teams are in their correct rotation order (which player is in position I of each team) and that the scorer is ready for the second part of the set and then signals to the first referee, that everything is ready for the continuation of the game. - During Time-Outs, Technical Time-Outs and intervals, the second referee calls the players to move close to the bench and leave space for the floor to be mopped by the six moppers. - c) AFTER THE MATCH: The two referees stand in front of the referee's stand.
+At the first referee's signal, they change courts without delay going straight to the playing court. - REFERES: The second referee checks that the teams are in their correct rotation order (which player is in position I of each team) and that the scorer is ready for the second part of the set and then signals to the first referee, that everything is ready for the continuation of the game. - During Time-Outs, Technical Time-Outs, and intervals, the second referee calls the players to move close to the bench. - c) AFTER THE MATCH: The two referees stand in front of the referee's stand.
 The players of the two teams stand on their own end line.
 The first referee blows his/her whistle, the two teams come along the side lines to the referees, shake the hands of the referees, and walking along the net, shake hands with the opponents and return to their benches.
 The first and second referees go along the net to the scorer's table, check the score sheet, sign it, and thank the scorer and lines judges for their work.